1 File = 1 Feature — Atomic Microkernel Architecture

 Atomic Tool Marketplace

 Drop-in tool ecosystem — Redis, PostgreSQL, LLMs — as self-contained folders with their own manifests and AI instructions.
-Install via uv or copy-paste.

 Phase 5 Vision